-\vsp \paragraph{Results.} Table~\ref{tab:nvos-spin} reports the average IoU across all scenes for the two datasets.
-Per-scene results can be found in Appendix Tables~\ref{tab:spin} and ~\ref{tab:nvos}.
-Our results are comparable to the state-of-the-art, while not relying on gradient-based optimization.
+\myparagraph{Results} Table~\ref{tab:nvos-spin} reports the average IoU across all scenes for NVOS and SPIn-NeRF.
+Per-scene results can be found in supplementary Tables \ref{tab:spin} and \ref{tab:nvos}.
+Our results are comparable to the state of the art, while not relying on gradient-based optimization.
 Surprisingly, our segmentation with DINOv2 using graph diffusion also gives results on par with models leveraging SAM masks.
-Compared to SAM, DINOv2 better captures complex objects, but sometimes also captures some background noise.
-This can be seen in Appendix Figure~\ref{fig:appendix-nvos} with the example of Trex: while SAM misses out the end of the tail as well as the end of the ribs, DINOv2 captures the whole Trex, but also captures part of the stairs behind.
-Our lower segmentation results compared to OmniSeg's can partly be attributed to the poor Gaussian Splatting reconstruction of highly specular scenes, such as the Fork.
+Compared to SAM, DINOv2 better captures complex objects but sometimes also captures background noise.
+This can be seen in supplementary Fig.~\ref{fig:appendix-nvos}, T-Rex example: while SAM misses the end of the tail and ribs, DINOv2 captures the whole T-Rex but also includes part of the stairs behind.
+Our lower segmentation results compared to OmniSeg's can partly be attributed to the poor Gaussian Splatting reconstruction of highly specular scenes, such as Fork.
 As also noted by \cite{cen2023saga}, the reconstruction includes semi-transparent Gaussians floating over the object, attempting to represent reflections or surface effects, which are challenging to capture using standard rasterization techniques~\citep{jiang2024gaussianshader}.